dssg/mlforpublicpolicylab/README.md

 ### Software

-Project work uses data and ML infrastructure provided for the class.
+Project work uses a shared data and ML infrastructure provided for the class.
 Data lives in a PostgreSQL database; SQL and Python are used throughout.
-Project code is kept in team GitHub repositories, so create an account if you don't have one.
+Project code is kept in a shared GitHub repository, so create an account if you don't have one.
 Modeling uses the [triage](https://dssg.github.io/triage/) machine learning pipeline package.

 **Textbook:** none required.
 Readings are drawn from a variety of sources and listed in the [syllabus](syllabus.md); general background books are listed there as well.